 The report also suggests that diseases such as cholera, blinding trachoma, malaria and dengue would witness a massive rise in numbers.
 Also, malnutrition would prevail and prosper as rural people will struggle even to grow food and maintain livestock without water.
 The women would have to travel more distance on feet to fetch drinking water.

-The major share in rising demand of water will come from urban population, which, unfortunately, uses more than they need and are blank about re-use of waste water.
-As per the report, India’s one sixth ground water resources are over-burdened and over-extraction will soon consume them completely.
+The major share in the rising demand for water will come from the urban population, which, unfortunately, uses more than they need and are blank about the re-use of wastewater.
+As per the report, India’s one-sixth groundwater resources are over-burdened and over-extraction will soon consume them completely.

-Lake in Bengaluru is so polluted that it keeps catching fire.
-Experts fear, the city will be uninhabitable by 2025
+Lake in Bengaluru is so polluted that it keeps catching fire

 On the outskirts of Agartala.
 Photo: Reuters

-An Indian farmer tries to revive an unconscious cow dying on an unploughed field during a water crisis in Gondiya village.
-Photo: AFP
+Indian farmer tries to revive unconscious cow dying on an unploughed field during a water crisis in Gondiya village / Photo: AFP

-Angry people protest against civic body in Shimla for water shortage.
-Photo: Amar Ujala
+Angry people protest against the civic body in Shimla for water shortage / Photo: Amar Ujala

 Near a polluted water channel in Kolkata